The Ultimate Guide to 25+ Spectacular Desert Flowers & Their Unique Adaptations

 White Wormwood is a perennial shrub of the order Asterales.
 This shrub can grow to a height of 8-16 inches.
 The White Wormwoods are chamaephyte.
 The plant is also aromatic.
 In addition, white Wormwood produces essential oils.

 All organisms thrive to survive.
 This is also true with plants living in the desert environment.
 So, the next time we hear the word “desert”, our thoughts must not be limited to the harsh environment, but we must also appreciate the beauty of the desert shrubs, blooms, and other plants that provide life to the desert landscape.
-They have found unique ways to survive the scarcity, heat, and poor soils.
+These desert flowers have found unique ways to survive the scarcity, heat, and poor soils.